April 4, 2021 – Easter Sunday

 Call to Worship: PWS&D Liturgy

-You can listen to the audio recording with Rev. Bob Smith, joining in unison with her and Rev. Helen Smith, while consulting the text below, or just use the text.
+You can listen to the audio recording with Rev. Bob Smith, joining in unison with him and Rev. Helen Smith, while consulting the text below; or just use the text.

 Spoken by One (L) / Spoken by All (P)